MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 #### Control how pictures fit into the layouts

 When inserting a picture, ensure that it doesn't take up space according to its size, but that it's adjusted to the size that you want in your layout.
 The best way to do this is to encapsulate the picture in a cell in a table, maybe in a 1x1 table introduced only for this purpose.
 When you change the size of a table cell for a picture, by default it still adjusts to fit the picture.
-Therefore, you must also disable the cells ability to change its size dynamically.
+Therefore, you must also disable the cell's ability to change its size dynamically.

 To control the picture size using a table, do as follows: